JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * <span class="table_label">cc_map</span> from <span class="table_label">CC</span>: _Disclaimer: I am the author of this table_.
 Since <span class="table_label">CC</span> implements the same hash-table design as <span class="table_label">Verstable</span>, its results are similar to <span class="table_label">Verstable</span>'s results, and the same [comments](#verstable_analysis) apply.
 However, its iteration—though fast—is somewhat slower than <span class="table_label">Verstable</span>'s iteration.
 This is because iterators in <span class="table_label">CC</span> are raw pointers to buckets, rather than a struct containing both a pointer to a bucket and a pointer to its corresponding metadata.
 Hence, <span class="table_label">cc_map</span> must perform an extra calculation per iteration to locate the current bucket's metadata.

-* <span class="table_label">hmap</span> from <span class="table_label">STC</span>: This table has very fast insertions of integer keys, irrespective of bucket size.
-It is also rather fast for looking up existing keys, and its iteration performance is on the faster side of average.
-However, it is relatively slow on lookups and erasures of nonexisting keys.
-Its erasure of existing keys is also rather slow for integer keys and extremely slow for string keys.
-This is due to the backward-shifting erasure mechanism.
-While this mechanism eliminates the need for tombstones, it necessitates both moving many key-value pairs and rehashing every key that may need to be moved to determine the bucket to which it originally hashed (this problem does not exist for Robin Hood tables, which must store displacements, ideal bucket indices, or hash codes).
-Hence, when erasures are frequent and the hash function is expensive, I recommend that users manually calculate and store each key's hash code as part of a struct and supply the table with a hash function that simply returns the pre-calculated hash code.

 * <span class="table_label">khash</span> from <span class="table_label">klib</span>: This table has reasonably good insertion speed, particularly for integer keys.
 Its erasure of existing keys is fast (but relies on tombstones).
 However, its lookups of existing keys are relatively slow, as are its lookups and erasures of nonexisting keys.
 Its iteration is also slow for an open-addressing table.

 * <span class="table_label">DICT</span> from <span class="table_label">M\*LIB</span>: This table has fast insertions (especially for string keys and large buckets) and extremely fast lookups of existing keys.
 It is similarly fast for erasing existing keys (although it relies on tombstones).
 However, it is rather slow for looking up or erasing nonexisting keys.
 Its iteration is also 2-3x slower than the slowest among the other open-addressing table, despite the storage of key-value pairs in a separate array.
 This is because the potential presence of gaps in the key-value-pairs array precludes iterating over it directly and without reference to the buckets array, which stores eight or 16 bytes per bucket.